shockwaver/pyTorStatus/readme.md

 listed in the config.cfg file.

 Requires GnuPG and python-gnupg to be installed and to have the public key for the receipient in your keyring.

+Copy exampleConfig.cfg to config.cfg and update config variables.